quicwg/base-drafts/draft-ietf-quic-http.md

 SETTINGS frames always apply to a connection, never a single stream, and MUST only be sent on the connection control stream (Stream 3).
-If an endpoint receives an SETTINGS frame whose stream identifier field is anything other than 0x0, the endpoint MUST respond with a connection error.
+If an endpoint receives an SETTINGS frame whose stream identifier field is anything other than 0x0, the endpoint MUST respond with a connection error of type HTTP_SETTINGS_ON_WRONG_STREAM.

 The SETTINGS frame affects connection state.
-A badly formed or incomplete SETTINGS frame MUST be treated as a connection error (Section 5.4.1) of type PROTOCOL_ERROR.
+A badly formed or incomplete SETTINGS frame MUST be treated as a connection error (Section 5.4.1) of type HTTP_MALFORMED_SETTINGS.

 #### Integer encoding